Vyral/greg-harrelson-recruiting/_drafts/the-rituals-of-top-listings-agents.md

 {% include youtube.html %}

-For the third part of my four-part series about building a listing-based business, I’ll teach you how to master your rituals.
+<center>For the third part of my four-part series about building a listing-based business, I’ll teach you how to master your rituals.</center>

 As we delve deeper into my series about building a listing-based business, today I’ll focus on the rituals of top agents and how you can master your own rituals.
 Unfortunately, many agents are consistent at being inconsistent, and a lack of consistency results in a lack of freedom.
 How? **Inconsistency in your activities leads to inconsistency in your financials**.